cristinanegrean/cristinanegrean.github.io/_posts/2017-10-01-spring-cloud-dataflow-for-real-time-analytics-with-twitter-api.markdown

 still undergoing upgrades to port *field-value-counter* and *aggregate-counter* [D3.js](https://d3js.org/) widgets to the *Angular 4* infrastructure.
 Therefore I have chosen to use 1.2.3.RELEASE version of the *Analytics Dashboard* for my *Twitter API* experiment.

-Ta da! 🎉 below some screenshots of the *bubble chart* for the real-time hashtags analytics and *pie chart* of the language distribution of the consumed tweets.
+Ta da! 🎉 below some screenshots of the *bubble and pie charts* for the hashtags text and language *field-value-counters*.

 <img class="img-responsive" src="{{ site.baseurl }}/img/posts/twitter-analytics/hashtags-bubble-chart.png"/>
 <img class="img-responsive" src="{{ site.baseurl }}/img/posts/twitter-analytics/language-counter-pie-chart.png"/>